aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 <img src="/assets/heavens_gate_screenshot12.png" alt="x32dbg" style="display:block; margin-right:auto; margin-left:auto; padding-bottom:20px;" >

-When we examine the commands, we see that it compares the value at the 8DA480 address with 0 and if it is equal, it prints Wrong on the screen, if not equal, Correct!
+When we examine the instructions, we see that it compares the value at the 8DA480 address with 0 and if it is equal, it prints Wrong on the screen, if not equal, Correct!

 There must be a control function at this point.
 This function appears to be located at address `8D1AA0`.
 Let's continue the analysis by going inside this function.